|Apply for a grant|

-1a: All applicants are required to provide an Itemised Provisional Budget on the Application Form, to specify in detail, as far as is possible, how they will spend the grant from the Trust if the application is successful.
+1a: All applicants are required to provide an Itemised Provisional Budget on the Application Form, to specify in detail, as far as is possible, how they will spend the grant from the charity if the application is successful.
 This detail should include, for example, any cost quotations available for any goods or services to be paid for, also indicating where relevant, for example, the intended suppliers and any relevant specific types or model numbers for goods, and the name(s) and course number(s) of any intended training course(s), and the unit cost for any multiple items in the budget.
 Grant applications should not include any costing for volunteer labour.
 Grants will not be made retrospectively for any past activities or expenditure already made.

-3. Individual residents and organized community groups in Horspath may apply for grants from the Trust, but in the event of over-subscription, priority will be given at the discretion of the Trustees to the support of projects which benefit the community as a whole over those which benefit only individuals.
+3. Individual residents and organized community groups in Horspath may apply for grants from the charity, but in the event of over-subscription, priority will be given at the discretion of the advisors to the support of projects which benefit the community as a whole over those which benefit only individuals.
 Applications from individuals may only be granted for musical, artistic, education & training (but excluding general tuition fees), general environmental, cultural, sporting excellence or exceptional opportunity purposes (excluding general membership and subscription fees) and for care in the community for the elderly and disabled.
 It may be insisted that any such grants are paid to a relevant third party supplier.
-Trustees welcome applications for grants which will fund part of the total cost of a project which will be partly funded to an equal extent by the applicants themselves.
+The Board welcomes applications for grants which will fund part of the total cost of a project which will be partly funded to an equal extent by the applicants themselves.
 Grants will not be made to assist business, commercial or paid activities, or as contributions towards the cost of holidays or the cost of improvements to private property.
 Grants will normally be awarded only for activities to be carried out within the UK rather than abroad.

-Trustees review the Standing Orders annually unless changes are needed sooner.
+The Board reviews the Standing Orders annually unless changes are needed sooner.